 As the Chief Operating Officer and Corporate Secretary, Mr. Pratt directs and manages the Company's operations, engineering and public affairs teams, ensures that the proper personnel are assembled to assess opportunities and carry out strategic activities, such as acquisitions integration, and provides effective oversight of the Company's infrastructure growth in a variety of market segments.
-Mr. Pratt oversees all subsidiaries, actively guiding their growth and alignment with overall corporate objectives.
 Mr. Pratt administers critical corporate governance matters in his role as Corporate Secretary and serves as the focal point for communication between the Board, senior management and the Company's stockholders.
-In 2009 and 2010, Mr. Pratt successfully oversaw the post-acquisition integration of Externa Energy Solutions, BAF Technologies, IMW and Northstar.
+In 2009 and 2010, Mr. Pratt successfully oversaw the post-acquisition integration of Exterran Energy Solutions, BAF Technologies, IMW and Northstar.